U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Limitations: In addition to existing rules and regulations, there are supplemental rules which are used to help manage this site.

-MAPS: Painted Rock Petroglyph Site is shown on most Arizona road maps as "Painted Rock State Park."
+MAPS: Painted Rock Petroglyph Site and Campground are shown incorrectly on older Arizona road maps as "Painted Rock State Park."

 FOR MORE INFORMATION CONTACT: